gregdionne/janus/README.md

 ### Compiling

-To compile on macOS (darwin), make sure you have Xcode installed with command line tools and then type "make" in the source directory.
-The executable will appear in the parent directory.
+To compile on macOS (darwin), make sure you have Xcode installed with command line tools and then type "make".

 If you're a linux user, it should be compatible with clang (c++14), however it hasn't been tested.
 Volunteers for other operating systems are gratefully accepted -- especially for those familiar with how Windows manages large memory requests.